Skip to content

 You’re downgraded to Free plan limits.
 Your existing sessions and devices are kept — you just can’t create new ones beyond the limits (25 sessions, 3 devices).
 You can still pull and delete existing sessions.

-• codeteleport list --local works offline — it scans your local ~/.claude/ directory
+• codeteleport list --local works offline — it scans your configured agent’s local session directory (~/.claude/projects for Claude Code, ~/.codex/sessions for Codex, ~/.gemini/antigravity-cli/conversations for Antigravity)

 • codeteleport push, pull, list --cloud, and status require an internet connection